Michael A. Sweet

 Los Angeles, CA

-Michael is an experienced litigator who helps clients navigate through financial restructurings and bankruptcy as well as complex litigation matters and election law issues in federal and state court.
+Clients trust in Michael to help them navigate through financial restructurings and bankruptcy as well as complex litigation matters and election law issues in federal and state court.
 He has brought multiple jury and bench trials to verdict.

 Bankruptcy and Financial Restructuring